Hyundai Kona Electric boot space, seating & practicality

-While the Hyundai Kona Electric is as roomy as the petrol and hybrid versions, other SUVs are a lot more versatile
+While the Hyundai Kona Electric is as roomy as the petrol and hybrid versions of the car, some other electric SUVs are a lot more versatile

 Hyundai Kona Electric interior space, storage & comfort

 The Kona’s interior has a light and airy feel and the lack of gearlever between the seats adds to the sense of spaciousness.
-Front-seat occupants are well looked-after, with comfortable chairs that offer a wide range of manual adjustment in all but the top-spec Premium SE, which has powered seats.
+Front-seat occupants are well looked-after, with comfortable chairs that offer a wide range of adjustment; in top-spec models they're both heated and cooled.

 Even in the rear, the seats are reasonably roomy, and there’s certainly enough space for children or teenagers.
 Trying to cram a pair of six-footers in the back with tall front-seat occupants is a bit of an ask though, as knee and legroom will be tight.
 In other respects, the interior is practical, with roomy door bins and plenty of storage.

-You can drop the 60:40 split-folding rear bench in the Kona, but the seats don’t fold completely flat, which further limits ultimate practicality.
+You can drop the 60:40 split-folding rear bench in the Kona Electric, but the seats don’t fold completely flat, which further limits ultimate practicality.
 That said, with the seats dropped, luggage volume goes up to a roomy 1,164 litres.

 In This Review

-- 6Practicality & boot space - currently readingWhile the Hyundai Kona Electric is as roomy as the petrol and hybrid versions, other SUVs are a lot more versatile
+- 6Boot space, seating & practicality - currently readingWhile the Hyundai Kona Electric is as roomy as the petrol and hybrid versions of the car, some other electric SUVs are a lot more versatile